Baltimore County Employee Honored for Saving Man's Life

 What Patrick didn’t know at the time was that he went into cardiac arrest.
 The same abrupt loss of heart function, killed his sister, two brothers and father.

-Four months later, the two men met again, this time as Baltimore County honors Phillip for selfless act.
+Four months later, the two men met again, this time as Baltimore County honors Phillip for a selfless act.

-“So we were proud to honor him today with a Baltimore county hero pin, Because we are just really proud of him and his faithful service to our county,” said Baltimore County Executive Kevin Kamenetz.
+“So we were proud to honor him today with a Baltimore County Hero pin, because we are just really proud of him and his faithful service to our county,” said Baltimore County Executive Kevin Kamenetz.

-“He’s the reason that he’s able to know his granddaughter today, So we owe him everything.
+“He’s the reason that he’s able to know his granddaughter today, so we owe him everything.
 We love Phil,” said Casi Braxton, Patrick’s daughter.

 “No words to express it.
 He was like my guardian angel.
 It was magic,” O’Hara said.